-This manual is designed to provide information about the OpenCIM, OpenFMS, OpenCIM Offline and OpenCIM Intro systems and software.
+This manual is designed to provide information about the OpenCIM, OpenFMS, and OpenCIM Offline system and software.
 Every effort has been made to make this book complete and as accurate as possible.
 However, no warranty of suitability, purpose or fitness is made or implied.
-Intelitek Inc. is not liable or responsible to any person or entity for loss or damage in connection with or stemming from the use of OpenCIM, OpenFMS, OpenCIM Offline, OpenCIM Intro and/or the information contained in this publication
+Intellitek Inc. is not liable or responsible to any person or entity for loss or damage in connection with or stemming from the use of OpenCIM, OpenFMS, OpenCIM Offline and/or the information contained in this publication.